 POLICY

-The Covered Entity will select and implement appropriate, cost-effective safeguards and will institute corrective action as necessary to protect the confidentiality, integrity, and availability of EPHI.
+The Covered Entity will select and implement appropriate, cost-effective safeguards and will institute corrective action as necessary to protect the confidentiality, integrity, and availability of ePHI.

 PURPOSE

 The purpose of this policy is to ensure that Covered Entity implements security measures that are sufficient to reduce risks and vulnerabilities to a reasonable and appropriate level.